nidium/Nidium/README.md

 nidium uses its own high-performance library ([libapenetwork](https://github.com/nidium/libapenetwork)) which handles all the networking operations in a non-blocking, async way.

+## Download nidium

+You can download nidium binaries for Linux and OSX from the [download page](http://www.nidium.com/downloads/).

 ## Building nidium

 To build nidium you need at least 5GB of disk space.
 A build from scratch could take 30 to 90 minutes, depending of the speed of your computer.